juliepagano/netheria-ui/README.md

 ## Exercise notes

-- had to setup separate tsconfig for project and cypress because otherwise you end up in some type conflict sadness with cypress/jest
+- Had to setup separate tsconfig for project and cypress because otherwise you end up in some type conflict sadness with cypress/jest.
+- This CSS and components are not as neatly refactored and organized into modular pieces as I would do in a real PR on a real job, but I cut myself on spending more time on it for the sake of time.
+- I would write more tests in a real job scenario, but also cutting myself off for time.
+- I did minimial styling of the built-in browser form elements to save time while easily getting accessibility (built-in browser components are good at a11y).
+- I spent very little time on cross-browser testing.
+- I spent very little time on responsive design.
+This mostly works on a medium laptop screen and bigger, which is probably the target demographic for your product.
+- I chose to just implement the checkboxes (and not the additional select pane options) for "benchmark" and "accelerate" for time.